natsuozawa/config/README.md

 - put nord-tmux in `~/.tmux`
 - run `source-file ~/.tmux.conf`
 - set tmux as your default shell
-- replace your local .vimrc with the provided one
+- replace your local .vimrc with the provided one, remove instant markdown if not needed.

 ## 4. some modifications: